 With the first beer being produced in Thailand 80 years ago, the progress of Thai beer has transformed and expanded since its early roots.
 The Boon Rawd Brewery, in an attempt to regain market leader status in all things beer, launched Leo beer in June 1998.
 In order the counter this, The Thai Beer company focused on improving their existing brand, Chang, by enhancing product quality, sales promotions and discounts, even going so far as to immediately reduce the overall price of Chang beer upon the release of Leo and Super Leo.
 We had a full-fledged beer war on our hands.

 The war rages on.
 Chang focuses largely on marketing itself with music promotions whereas Singha is more focused on branding itself with sports.
 Each tells their customer that theirs is the best and most popular beer.
 They can’t both be right, of course, and at the end, it comes down to individual preference.
-Do you prefer the stronger flavor of Chang or the lighter, summer lager style of Singha beers?
+Do you prefer the stronger flavour of Chang or the lighter, summer lager style of Singha beers?

 Not much to choose from, is there?